Refund Abuse & Fraud Signals: Why Payment Platforms Terminate Non-Resident UK Companies

 In most cases, this is not due to obvious fraud.
 Instead, it is the result of risk algorithms identifying patterns that platforms cannot justify supporting.

-• Behaviour that increases financial or regulatory risk
+• Behaviour that raises financial or regulatory risk

-• Patterns that cannot be defended to card networks
+• Patterns that cannot be defended against card networks

 Refund Abuse: The Most Misunderstood Risk